ASNA/ASNA.AmyuniPDF/README.md

 #### Example usage

-The simplest possible use of this class library is shown below.
+With the XML file in place, the simplest possible use of this class library is shown below.
 In this case, `XmlFilePath` provides the path where the `AmyuniDriverInfo.XML` is located and `OutFilePath` is the output path where you want generated PDFs placed.

     DclPrintFile MyPrint +